luccalaz/luccalaz/README.md

 ## 🌱 Goals

-- Graduate in May 2025 and start contributing to innovative projects as a software developer.
-- Enhance my back-end development skills and explore more cloud-based technologies.
+- Enhance my back-end development skills and explore more cloud-based technologies and AI.
 - Continue learning and adapting to become an asset to the tech community in Nova Scotia and beyond.

 ---